Menefee and Green headed for a runoff in Houston's 18th Congressional District

 - He was also booted from the president's annual State of the Union address last week, and Trump's speech to a joint session of Congress last year.
 On Monday, he called on Congress to reconvene and address Trump's military action in Iran.

-The intrigue: If the results hold and Menefee wins in the November general election, he'll use a different approach but similar ideology to represent the 18th District and oppose the Trump administration, University of Houston political scientist Brandon Rottinghaus told Axios before the primary.
+The intrigue: Menefee would use a different approach in Congress but similar ideology as Green, University of Houston political scientist Brandon Rottinghaus told Axios before the primary.

 - "Rep. Green brings seniority and national prominence, especially on progressive matters, and Rep. Menefee's profile is more legal advocacy and local problem-solving," Rottinghaus said.